If you have come across this article, you are likely planning to get some money in the bank.

 …there are tens of thousands of stocks, how do I choose one?

-Could you imagine going through every balance sheet and income statement to which companies to buy?
-Me either.
+Imagine going through every balance sheet and income statement to find a company to buy?
+I can't either.

 Luckily, this level of research is not required to be an informed investor.